THE GRACE OF GOD DESTROYED

 God's children DID corrupt themselves with strange gods, and the spot or blemish they had was the idolatrous practices of other people, but they are still His children, bought by God and belonging to Him as the rest of Deuteronomy chapter 32 shows.

-Other versions that agree with the King James Bible in Deuteronomy 32:5 in teaching they are still His children are Webster's 1833 translation, Darby 1890, Youngs 1898, the Hebrew-English JPS translation of 1917, the 2004 Judaica Press Tanach, the KJV 21st Century Version 1994, and the Third Millennium Bible 1998.
+Other versions that agree with the King James Bible in Deuteronomy 32:5 in teaching they are still His children are Webster's 1833 translation, the Lesser Old Testament 1835 - "The corruption is not his, it is the defect of his children", The Jewish Family Bible 1864 - "The corruption is not his; it is that of his children.", Darby 1890, Youngs 1898, the Hebrew-English JPS translation of 1917, The New Jewish Version 1985 - "children unworthy of Him", the KJV 21st Century Version 1994, and the Third Millennium Bible 1998.

-Other English Bible that read like the KJB in Deuteronomy 32:5 and tell us that though they had spotted and stained themselves with the sin of idolatry, yet there were still His children, are The Word of Yah 1993, Bond Slave Version 2009, the Hebraic Transliteration Scripture 2010, Conservative Bible 2011 - “They have corrupted themselves, their spot is not the spot of his children: they are a perverse and crooked generation.”,
+Other English Bible that read like the KJB in Deuteronomy 32:5 and tell us that though they had spotted and stained themselves with the sin of idolatry, yet there were still His children, are the Boothroyd Bible 1853 - "corrupted are his own polluted children", The Word of Yah 1993, The Complete Jewish Bible 1998 - "He is not corrupt; the defect is in his children, a crooked and perverted generation.", Complete Apostle's Bible 2005, Bond Slave Version 2009, the Hebraic Transliteration Scripture 2010.

 the Complete Apostle's Bible 2005 is pretty good, with: "They have sinned, not pleasing Him; spotted children, a crooked and perverse generation."